-J&K: One soldier killed, two injured in Kulgam gunfight
+J&K: Three civilians killed, jawan killed in Kulgam gunfight

-One Jawan has been killed and two were injured after an encounter started between terrorists and security forces at Khudwani area of Kulgam District in South Kashmir on Wednesday.
-Meanwhile, a civilian was also injured as mob pelted stones on security forces.
+Three civilians and a soldier have been killed after an encounter started between terrorists and security forces at Khudwani area of Kulgam District in South Kashmir on Wednesday.
+Meanwhile, Over 40 civilians were injured and admitted to the hospitals in Kulgam and Srinagar.
 The operation, which was launched last night, is underway.
 It is learnt that 2-3 terrorists have been cornered by the security forces.

 Meanwhile, mobile internet services have been suspended in Kulgam and Anantnag districts of South Kasmir.
 As a precautionary measure train services on Srinagar-Banihal route have also been suspended.
 However, trains will be plying normally on Srinagar-Baramulla route.